 She has published books, academic articles, book chapters and think-tank pieces on the Council of the EU, the role of the rotating Council Presidency, delegated and implementing acts, institutional issues in EU external action and with security and foreign policy issues related to Western Balkans as well as on Slovenian foreign and European policies.

-Prof. Dr. Jing MEN works for School of Foreign Languages of Dalian University of Technology since December 2020.
+Prof. dr. Jing MEN is the Director of the Centre for European Studies, East China Normal University.
 She was the Baillet Latour Chair of European Union-China Relations and the Director of EU-China Research Centre in the Department of EU International Relations and Diplomacy Studies, College of Europe.
 She obtained a PhD in Political Science at the Vrije Universiteit Brussel.
 Her research and teaching focus on EU-China relations and Chinese foreign policy.
 She is the founder of the electronic journal EU-China Observer, launched at the beginning of 2009, which publishes research articles and policy analysis on EU-China relations.

 Prof. dr Tanja Miščević is Deputy Secretary General of the Regional Cooperation Council.
 From 2012, Prof. Miscevic is teaching at the Humanistic studies, at the University Donja Gorica in Podgorica (Departments: Diplomacy and International Relations; European Studies).
 Prof. Miščević teaches: International organizations, Enlargement Policy of the EU, Euroatlantism.
 She is Head of Department of European Studies at the Humanistic studies from 2018.
 She was Head of Negotiating Team for the Accession of the Republic of Serbia to the European Union (September 2013, August 2019) and she is full Professor at the Faculty of Political Sciences in Belgrade.
 From 2005 to 2009 she was Director of the European Integration Office of the Government of Serbia.